 The following example demonstrates the projected dollar amount of total cumulative expenses that would be incurred over various periods with respect to a hypothetical investment in our common stock.
-In calculating the following expense amounts, we have assumed that our annual operating expenses would remain at the levels set forth in the table above.
+In calculating the following expense amounts, we have assumed that our annual operating expenses would remain at the levels set forth in the table above, and we have not taken into account the management fee waiver described in Note 5 above.
 See Note 7 above for additional information regarding certain assumptions regarding our level of leverage.